Color of the Year is Oceanside! Great! Now, What Do I Do With It?

-Sherwin Williams recently predicted its color of the year for 2018 and it is (drumroll, please)......Oceanside!
+Sherwin Williams recently predicted its color of the year and it is (drumroll, please)......Oceanside!
 And I'm pleased as punch because it's definitely a color I like and use.

 But for some, this is kind of like how I feel when fashion "trends" or "must wear" articles come out.
 I want to be current!
 But I'm not sure where to start!
 And I don't want to start walking around with a planted pot on my head trying to achieve a look I'm not entirely sure about because a fashionista says I should.
 I want to be confident that I'm pulling off this style in a way that makes sense to me!

 Aha!
 Decor, on the other hand, decor's in my wheelhouse!
 So let me show you how to use Oceanside to your advantage in your home.
 It's a good thing.

 So there's this thing called color theory.
 And it can get kinda tricky, so I'm going to make it super plain and easy to use with Oceanside, the color of the year.

 Here's the wheel.

 You'll recognize all those colors from the crayon boxes of your youth.
 They're just all situated so that they blend seamlessly into one another.
 So let's start at the very beginning.
 Oceanside, as Sherwin-Williams says, "bridges together a harmonious balance of blues and greens".
 From there, there are certain no-fail combinations of colors that I'll walk you through.

 Monochrome buddies for the color of the year